 There were a small number of unsuitable expressions of interest, primarily because they were not asking for a trial of a new product or service but a permanent change in regulation, which is not appropriate for the short-term nature of the sandbox.
 We were not able to help in cases where the applicants was simply seeking an endorsement from Ofgem, which is not something we offer.

 The first sandbox received expressions of interest from February to March 2017.

-• We have granted a regulatory sandbox to the following projects, both exploring peer-to-peer energy trading:
+- We have granted a regulatory sandbox to the following projects; two exploring peer-to-peer energy trading and the other offering an innovative tariff:

-We are in final discussions with OVO Energy and VCharge regarding providing a sandbox for their innovative tariff supported by smart home technology.
+- Ovo Energy - trialling an innovative tariff supported by smart home technology.
 The trial product is designed to enable lower bills and warmer homes for customers with storage heaters who are currently limited to economy 7 / economy 10 tariff options, whilst also enabling grid balancing capabilities.